Festival artists

 Hanna Turonek is actively involved in concert activity in Poland and abroad, performing solo, chamber and orchestral works.
 She has performed in nearly every country in Europe, as well as in Asia, North America, South America and Australia under the direction of such renowned conductors as Lord Yehudi Menuhin, Krzysztof Penderecki, Charles Dutoit, Mstislav Rostropovich, Jerzy Maksymiuk, Jacek Kaspszyk, Jerzy Semkow, Antoni Wit and Marc Minkowski.

-adt dr Łukasz Zimnik
+dr hab. Łukasz Zimnik

 A graduate of the Academy of Music in Katowice in the class of prof. Stanisław Michalik.
 He mastered his skills at master courses, including with Andreas Blau, Jean-Claude Gerard, Irena Grafenauer, Henrik Svitzer, Barbara Gisler-Haase and Peter Holtstag.
 He is the laureate of the National Competition of Woodwind Instruments in Olsztyn.